 Brochure - Designing a Brochure is Included

 This section will provide a solution to generating and converting web traffic.
-We'll cover search, social, and re-targeting.

 We can run Pay Per Click campaigns on less competitive keywords.
 For example, we wouldn't want to bid on "General contractor", because it's highly competitive.
 However, "Exterior Hotel Renovation" has over 50 searches per month, but no one bidding on the keyword (this one term brings schoenfelderrenovations.com 4% of their total traffic).
 We can make your ad show as a top search result and you pay per click for services you want to put a little push behind.
 I can cross reference what we would like to promote and what keywords are workable.
 We can do this with a SKAG strategy (Single Keyword Ad Groups).
 SKAGS are ad groups designed with a one-to-one relationship between the root keyword and the ad.
 For example, let's say you search "Hotel Exterior Contractors in Las Vegas" the ad will say exactly that.
 The idea is to have dynamic keyword insertion for what the visitor is interested in, a one to one relationship between a search term and the ad presented.
 We can do this with 100s, sometimes 1000s, of keywords.